Small Groups provide the place where our big wonderful community becomes a small wonderful community. It's a place to be known and loved.

 How long is my commitment to a small group?

 We encourage everyone at All Saints to be in a Small Group, though we understand that there are times, and even seasons of life, when this will be difficult.
 There is no hard and fast lifecycle for our groups although we encourage our Small Groups to grow together over the course of 18 to 24 months.
-At that point, we ask our groups to divide and form new groups in order to welcome new members.

 What kind of group can I join?